-himself on border enforcement now that he envisions himself as Arizona's next Senator, with the retirement of Jon Kyl in 2012.
+However, he is "repositioning" himself on border enforcement now that he envisions himself as Arizona's next Senator, with the retirement of Jon Kyl in 2012.
 Flake hopes to emulate the successful campaign strategy of flip-flopper extraordinaire John McCain, who convinced voters that he actually wanted to "build the dang fence" and enforce the border after being Ted Kennedy's best friend on amnesty for years.
 (For a refresher, see The Ongoing John McCain Sage: How the Worm Turns.)

 Now that he is safely re-elected, McCain openly admits that border enforcement is a mere precursor before his important issue of rewarding millions of foreign lawbreakers with US citizenship.
-He reiterated that position during a March 21 interview with Greta Van Susteren
+He reiterated that position during a March 21 interview with Greta Van Susteren.

 MCCAIN: JON KYL and I have a plan which we know, if it's implemented, would get our borders secured.
 And then we must move on to the next pressing issue, which is comprehensive immigration reform.
 We can do it, Greta.
 We can secure our border with sufficient personnel, fences and surveillance capability.Of all the multitude of problems now facing this nation, McCain believes mass amnesty is "pressing."

 Politicians don't even pretend they are not engaging in a political flip-flop, and count on amnesia among voters who should know better.

-Flake's convenient conversion was too blatant to be missed, even among beltway denizens atÂ The Hill
+Flake's convenient conversion was too blatant to be missed, even among beltway denizens atÂ The Hill.